robertwtucker/kafka2scaler/README.md

 * A **Java JDK for version 8** with the latest updates.
 At the time of this writing, that is 8u222-b10.
 Given the recent change in [Oracle's licensing terms for Java](https://www.oracle.com/technetwork/java/javase/terms/license/javase-license.html) releases, there are new restrictions around what activities are permitted and a lot of uncertainty around what constitues "development".
 As such, [Azul System's](https://www.azul.com) Zulu Community builds of OpenJDK provide a great cross-platform alternative.
 So, if you do not already have a JDK installed, see the [Zulu Community download page](https://www.azul.com/downloads/zulu-community/) to find the latest version 8 JDK for your platform.
 * **The [Gradle](https://gradle.org) Build Tool**.
 Having the latest version (5.5.1 as of this writing) is not critical.
 See the [Gradle installation instructions](https://gradle.org/install/) for instructions and links specific to your platform.
 * **Inspire Scaler** running locally and using default port (30600).
 A remote Scaler server will work as long as the appropriate host name and port are substituted where *localhost:30600* is used in the instructions.
 This guide was created and tested with Scaler v12.5.0.18-FMAP.
-* The **[Docker](https://docs.docker.com/) Community Engine** and the **[Docker Compose](https://docs.docker.com/compose/) tool** for defining and building multi-container Docker applications.
-This step is optional if you are not using the Docker [demo environment](#using-the-docker-demo-environment) described later in this document.
+* The **[Docker Engine](https://docs.docker.com/)** and the **[Docker Compose](https://docs.docker.com/compose/) tool** for defining and building multi-container Docker applications.
+This step is optional if you are not using the [Docker demo environment](#using-the-docker-demo-environment) described later in this document.
 See the multi-platform installation instructions available for the [Docker Engine](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) tool, respectively.
 The latest stable version for your platform is recommended but any Docker Engine release after 17.12.0 should work (the compose file uses format version 3.5).
 This guide was prepared and tested with Docker Engine version 18.09.2 and Docker Compose version 1.23.2.
 * The latest binary download of **[Apache Kafka](https://kafka.apache.org/)** (currently 2.3.0).
 See the [Kafka download page](https://kafka.apache.org/downloads) for more information.
 If Docker is already installed, there is an option to use Docker images in lieu of installing Kafka.
 This is not recommended unless you are familiar with Docker and how networking and volume creation work.